 May is a Mental Health Awareness month, but I honestly think that it is always important to be aware, to remember and to take care of our mental and physical health.
 The reason why my anxiety disorder became much worse about 10 years ago is because I neglected my health.

-First, many of us simply don't know what mental health is and how to take care of it, and second, even if we know how important it is, we often find reasons not to pay attention to the symptoms we experience, which leads to a burnout and even more mental and physical issues.
+Many of us don't know what mental health is and how to take care of it.
+Even if we know how important it is, we often find reasons not to pay attention to the symptoms we experience, which leads to a burnout and even more mental and physical issues.
+Hence this blog.

 Today I am going to share 5 tips that I think are important for prioritizing my mental health.
 If it's something you would be interested in, please follow me.

 Dedicate time for yourself every day

 Many people these days seem to have a "self-care day", but I believe that something like a "self-care hour" is more beneficial.
 Whether it is waking up a little bit earlier in the morning, or having a solid nighttime routine, I make sure I find time every day when I can do something that I enjoy and value, something that is important for me.
 I try to disconnect during that time and just be present.